When Can I Turn My Baby Around to Face Forward in the Car?

 *Amazon.com price as of post date.
 See full disclaimer.

 When you're done, head to your local fire or police station.
-Often, there will be someone on duty trained to check the safety of car seat installation.
+Often, there will be someone on duty who is trained to check the safety of the car seat installation.
 You can also use the National Highway and Traffic Administration's car seat inspection site locator to find installation help in your area.

 Compare the best car seats